HarperDB/documentation/docs/deployments/harper-cli.md

 ***

-### Getting the HarperDB Version
+### Getting the Harper Version

-To check the version of HarperDB that is installed run the following command:
+To check the version of Harper that is installed run the following command:

 ```bash
 harperdb version